thomassandsor/CustomerService/README.md

 Field: Signature "cs_signature"

 ## Process
-Email - New email received on case <- Notify user when a new email has arrived + update the case with the latest activity received date. *example WF for use if you want to*
+Email - New email received on case <- Notify user when a new email has arrived + update the case with the latest activity received date. **example WF for use if you want to**

 ## Record Creation and Update Rules
-Email 2 Case - Will import as inactive and you have to update with correct parameters to make it work *Need to update owner of new cases*
+Email 2 Case - Will import as inactive and you have to update with correct parameters to make it work **Need to update owner of new cases**

-## Customer Service Hub APP
+## Model Driven App
-I add forms to app.
-Email and Case
+CS - App to run with all views/forms/dash etc